wighawag/ldenv-rs/README.md

 And you can specify the mode directly via `-m <mode>`

-test it with `ldenv -m production env`
+for example with with `ldenv -m production env`

+it will load the following in order

+- .env.production.local
+- .env.production
+- .env

+and execute the command `env`